top of page

 Prior to Google, Sunny was a Research Scientist at Intel Labs Seattle.
 While at Intel, she investigated how to use mobile technologies to encourage health & wellness — particularly physical activity and healthy sleep behaviors — and to help people be more aware of the privacy implications of sensing and inference systems.
 Sunny has also investigated peoples' understanding of and privacy concerns related to Wi-Fi use, designed and evaluated tools to help people be more aware of what they expose when they use Wi-Fi, examined privacy implications of location-enhanced technologies, and developed technologies to help older adults age in place.

 Before Intel Labs, Sunny worked in Silicon Valley on Web design and usability.
 As a co-founder of Propel, she recruited and led their UX team to develop e-commerce storefronts and tools for merchandising, customer support, and site administration.
-Sunny also focused on usability research at Infoseek and Go.com where she worked on search, email, chat, message boards, registration, personalization, and more.
+Sunny also focused on usability research at Infoseek and Go.com where she worked on early versions of web search, email, chat, account set-up, personalization, and more.

 In her 20+ years as a human-computer interaction researcher and practitioner, Sunny has been a regular contributor to the academic literature.
 She has co-authored over 70 papers and articles in peer-reviewed venues and received several awards (see Publications).
 Sunny was recognized in 2022 with the Distinguished Alumni Award by the University of Washington's iSchool.
-She was elected into the ACM's SIGCHI Academy in 2020, and she currently serves as Chair of the SIGCHI Lifetime Practice Award subcommittee.
+She was elected into the ACM's SIGCHI Academy in 2020, and served a 3-year term as Chair of the SIGCHI Academy Award subcommittee.
 She has been featured in the press, including WIRED and Scientific American Mind.
-Sunny received her Ph.D. in Information Science from UW.
-She is a Certified Information Privacy Professional (US), and a member of the Editorial Board for IEEE Security & Privacy magazine.
+Sunny received her Ph.D. in Information Science from the University of Washington.
+She is a Certified Information Privacy Professional (US) and serves as an Officer on the Board of Governors for the Human-Computer Interaction Consortium (HCIC).

 Sunny's Google Scholar page (launches in new tab/window)